 - Don’t expect your partner to complete you: Couples should complement each other and not be over-dependent on their spouse.
 They should independently be mature, happy, and satisfied rather than relying on their partner to make them feel complete.

 - Identify the true problem: Stress is usually the most common reason for conflicts between couples.
 In such cases, it is quite easy to blame each other or pick up arguments over things your spouse did.
-Figure out what is bothering you rather than venting the blame on your partner.
+Figure out what is the source of stress of bothering you rather than venting the blame on your partner.

 - Have fun together: Although you should have your interests and friends, you should find common hobbies or fun activities that you can do together as a couple.
 It could be traveling, tennis, or cooking.
 This quality “we” time can help strengthen your bond.

 - Be kind and gentle: It is important to be respectful towards each other.
 Over-critical, condescending, or judgmental behavior can undermine your spouse’s confidence and make them feel sad.